 - How to manage session management when multiple SMFs are involved to serve a 5G VN group where the UE group members are connected to multiple UPFs controlled by these SMFs;

-- How to manage communication among the UE group members when they are served by different UPFs and different SMFs including the case of UE(s) mobility.
+- How to manage communication among the UE group members when they are served by different UPFs and different SMFs including the case of UE(s) mobility, this needs to take the signaling scalability issues for large VN groups with lots of devices into account.

 It is assumed that each solution will describe assumptions on UPF deployment topology, if any.